danilojpferreira/json-crypto/README.md

 1. json: <font size="1">_REQUIRED_</font> A input JSON or Object that should be decrypted.
 Should be of type `JSON` or `Object`.
 2. encriptedKeys: <font size="1">_OPTIONAL_</font> Define if Object keys will be also decrypted.
 Should be of type `Boolean`.
 The default value is `false`.
-3. secret: <font size="1">_OPTIONAL_</font> Secret string (with up to 32 chars).
+3. secret: <font size="1">_OPTIONAL_</font> Secret hex string (with up to 32 chars).
 Needs to be the same secret hash used to encrypt.
 Should be of type `String`.
 We use a default hash if not informed.
-4. secret_2: <font size="1">_OPTIONAL_</font> Secret string (with up to 16 chars).
+4. secret_2: <font size="1">_OPTIONAL_</font> Secret hex string (with up to 16 chars).
 Needs to be the same secret hash used to encrypt.
 Should be of type `String`.
 We use a default hash if not informed.

 ### Output